-Hebrews 7:11 "Now if perfection could have been attained through the Levitical priesthood . . . why was there still need for another priest to appear-one in the order of Melchizedek" (BSB) The clincher of Paul's argument comes together with the point that the Levitical priesthood does not have to power to save us.
+Heb 7:11 (BSB).
+"Now if perfection could have been attained through the Levitical priest-hood... why was there still need for another priest to appear-one in the order of Melchize-dek."
+The clincher of Paul's argument is the point that the Levitical Priesthood does not have to power to save us.
 Jesus was not from Aaron but was a priest after the order of Melchizedek.
 Perfection can only come from the connection with God through His ordinances of highest priesthood, not from the lesser priesthood of the administering of angels.

-Hebrews 7:12 "when the priesthood is changed, the law must be changed also" (NIV).
-When Moses' Israelites refused to receive the higher law and ascend the mount to see God, they also refused the higher priesthood.
+Heb 7:12 (NIV). "when the priesthood is changed, the law must be changed also."
+When the Israelites refused to receive the higher law and ascend the mount to see God, they also refused the higher priesthood.
 Instead, they asked Moses to be an intermediary for them.
-They settled on the preparatory or Levitical priesthood with the administering of angels (or messengers) rather than taking full responsibility themselves.
-As the law was changed so, too, was the power available from their shared priesthood.
-The lower law of burnt offerings and cleansings were to prepare them for later entering into the Lord's presence.
-Paul's premise is based on the need for a saving power greater than sacrificial rites as explained in the following chapter.
+They settled on the preparatory or Levitical Priesthood with the administering of angels (or messengers) rather than taking full responsibility themselves.
+As the law was changed, so was the power available from the priesthood.
+The lower law of burnt offerings and cleansings was to prepare the people for later entering into the Lord's presence.
+Paul's premise is the need for a saving power greater than sacrificial rites, as explained in the following chapter.

-Hebrews 7:14 "Our Lord sprang out of Juda; of which tribe Moses spake nothing concerning priesthood" The promises of another high priest had nothing to do with the tribe of Levi, but rather the tribe of Judah.
-Hence, the promised Messiah would not hold the Levitical priesthood as a son of David.
+Heb 7:14.
+"Our Lord sprang out of Juda; of which tribe Moses spake nothing concerning priesthood."
+The promises of another high priest had nothing to do with the tribe of Levi but rather had to do with the tribe of Judah.
+Hence, the promised Messiah would not hold the Levitical Priesthood as a son of David.

-Hebrews 7:15-16 "this point is even more clear if another priest like Melchizedek appears . . . by the power of an indestructible life" (BSB) The priesthood of Melchizedek was not the carnal laws (Mosaic laws), but had the "power of Endless [God's] life."
-(KJV)
+Heb 7:15-16 (BSB). "this point is even more clear if another priest like Melchizedek appears, . . . by the power of an indestructible life."
+The priesthood of Melchizedek was not the carnal laws (or Mosaic laws) but had the "power of Endless [God's] life" (KJV).

-Hebrews 7:17 "Thou art a priest for ever after the order of Melchisedec [sic]" Paul quotes Psalm 110:4 here and in verse 21.
+Heb 7:17.
+"Thou art a priest for ever after the order of Melchisedec."
+Paul quotes Ps 110:4 here and in verse 21.
 This was known as a Messianic verse.

-Hebrews 7:18-19a "the former commandment is set aside because it was weak and useless (for the law made nothing perfect)" (BSB)) The former, Mosaic rituals which were performed by the lineage of Levitical priest-hood holders, must now be set aside for a better option.
+Heb 7:18-19 (BSB). "the former commandment is set aside because it was weak and useless (for the law made nothing perfect)."
+The former Mosaic rituals, which were performed by the Levitical Priesthood holders, must now be set aside for a better option.